microsoft/vscode-wiki/Screen-Reader-Test.md

 This page can be used to smoke test the screen reader usage with VS Code.
 In the following always have screen reader accessibility mode toggled on.

-The golden standard is how screen readers work with Visual Studio

-- For macOS use VoiceOver
+- For macOS use VoiceOver.
+The gold standard is XCode.
-- For windows use NVDA
+- For windows use NVDA.
+The golden standard is Visual Studio.

 In the following tests use the following example code: